douaeelh2/Spring-Boot-Documentation/README.md

 # 2. Core Concepts
   # Spring Boot Starters

-Before Spring Boot was introduced, Spring Developers used to spend a lot of time on Dependency management. `Spring Boot` Starters were introduced to solve this problem so that the developers can spend more time on actual code than Dependencies.
+- Before Spring Boot was introduced, Spring Developers used to spend a lot of time on Dependency management. `Spring Boot` Starters were introduced to solve this problem so that the developers can spend more time on actual code than Dependencies.
 Spring Boot Starters are dependency descriptors that can be added under the `<dependencies>` section in `pom.xml`.
 There are around 50+ Spring Boot Starters for different Spring and related technologies.
 These starters give all the dependencies under a single name.

+- Instead of having to individually specify each dependency needed in your Maven or Gradle configuration file, you can simply include a single starter corresponding to your use case, and Spring Boot will automatically manage the dependencies for you.

+- This greatly simplifies the process of setting up and bootstrapping a Spring Boot application, as you don't have to worry about compatible versions or manually configuring dependencies.
+You can focus on developing your application, leveraging the features provided by Spring Boot starters.

 For example, if you want to use Spring Data JPA for database access, you can include `spring-boot-starter-data-jpa` dependency.